ribhu69/Journella/README.md

 # Journella

 Journella is a beautifully designed journaling app with a primary focus on aesthetic journaling, seamlessly blending functionality with a clean, modern interface.
-The app utilizes **CollectionViews** for intuitive content presentation and interaction, allowing users to organize and view their entries in an elegant layout.

 ## Features